FarronF/limerick-council-meetings/meetings/2018/04/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th March 2018.md

 At the 12th February 2018, the number of vacant properties in the Metropolitan

-area was 28, the breakdown is as follows;---
+area was 28, the breakdown is as follows;
+---
 7

 Properties offered awaiting acceptance